openebs/website/docs/main/user-guides/local-storage-user-guide/local-pv-lvm/lvm-deployment.md

 pvc-8376b776-75f9-4786-8311-f8780adfabdb {"openebs.io/lvm-volume":"reuse"}
 ```
 :::note
-If labels does not exist for persistent volume then it is required to add labels to PV.
+If labels do not exist for persistent volume then it is required to add labels to PV.
 :::

 ```